Same-sex marriage in Northern Ireland: Legislative action

+Statistics

+According to the Northern Ireland Statistics and Research Agency (NISRA), 1,495 same-sex civil partnerships were performed in Northern Ireland between 2005 and 2021, mostly between lesbian couples.
+Most civil partnerships were conducted in Belfast (804), the city accounting for about half of all Northern Irish partnerships, followed by Derry City and Strabane (133), Newry, Mourne and Down (116), Ards and North Down (101), Mid and East Antrim (89), Lisburn and Castlereagh (67), Fermanagh and Omagh (50), Armagh City, Banbridge and Craigavon (46), Antrim and Newtownabbey (39), Causeway Coast and Glens (34), and Mid Ulster (16).
+In 2015, the average age for men entering into civil partnerships was 33.8, whereas for women it was 36.8 (34.3 and 32.2 respectively for married opposite-sex partners).
+There were seven partnership dissolutions in 2015 (five to male couples and two to lesbian couples), compared to 2,360 divorces.

 Same-sex marriage

+Assembly proposals

 Marriage in Northern Ireland is subject to laws in force at the time.
 There is no obligation for either of those being married to belong to a religious denomination, or for the marriage to be carried out by a religious institution, but marriages carried out in the prescribed form by a religious denomination and registered by an authorised celebrant are recognised by the state.

-Assembly proposals

 Legislation to allow for the recognition of same-sex marriages in Northern Ireland was debated five times in the Northern Ireland Assembly between 2012 and 2015.
 On the first four of those occasions, only a minority of Assembly members voted in favour of same-sex marriage, though the last vote on the issue in November 2015 saw a majority of MLAs vote in favour of same-sex marriage.

 On 1 October 2012, the first Northern Ireland Assembly motion regarding same-sex marriage was introduced by Sinn Féin and the Greens.
 The motion was defeated 45–50.
 On 29 April 2013, a second attempt to introduce same-sex marriage was defeated by the Assembly 42–53, with the Democratic Unionist Party (DUP) and the Ulster Unionist Party (UUP) voting against and Sinn Féin, the Social Democratic and Labour Party (SDLP), the Alliance Party, and the Green Party voting in favour.
 A third attempt on 29 April 2014 was defeated 43–51, with all nationalist MLAs (Sinn Féin and SDLP), most Alliance MPs and four unionists (two from NI21 and two from the UUP) voting in favour.
 The remaining unionists (DUP, UUP, UKIP and Traditional Unionist Voice) and two Alliance MLAs voted against.
 A fourth attempt on 27 April 2015 also failed, 47–49.
 Again, Sinn Féin, SDLP and five Alliance members voted in favour, while the DUP and all but four of the UUP members (who were granted a conscience vote) voted against.